jwuensche/scionlab-scripts/docs/testbeds/exo-geni.md

 !!!
 TODO
     scionlab user creation script with authorized_keys.

+!!!
+Error
+    Wait for Brecht to fix machines in NC, USA.
+    Currently, the openstack controller is down and spin up of new VMs is not possible.

 ## Updating a Flukes Machine

 You can set the GNU/Linux distribution release under `Edit Properties...` in the context menu of all machine nodes in the request graph of Flukes.